The very lovely Emily of The Anderson Crew blog put together the sweetest lil' birthday…

 Chalkboard frames like this pop up all over Luke’s party, and they’re so sweet!
 They were purchased from Hobby Lobby, then jazzed up with buttons, ribbons, and small easels that were spray painted red.
 All of the supplies came from Hobby Lobby.

 Adults sampled “Vootbeer” cocktails – root beer spiked with vodka, and topped with whipped cream and a cherry.
-Nikki served them in mason jars, with red paper straws from Bake Me A Party and printable straw flags from my shop.
+Nikki served them in mason jars with red paper straws.

 Besides root beer floats, guests were also served Cokes and water with personalized labels.